About Rhine Falls (Rheinfall)

 I’m sure that would at least keep any sane person from wanting to go for a swim.

 Even if the microbes don’t get into you, there would be at least the threat of hidden undertows and whirlpools from the turbulence of the Rhine Falls that would also conspire to make swimming unsafe.

 As the walkway eventually gave way to stairs at the edge of Rhine Falls (connecting to the Upper Paths), it also connected back to Neuhausen.

-Once we were at the rail station at Schaffhausen, there were options on how to continue onto at least the town of Neuhausen or Rhine Falls.
-These were described in detail for each of the options mentioned further up the page.
+These were described in detail for each of the options mentioned further up this page.